Browse Items (11 total)

 The Confederate Memorial Carving at Stone Mountain was originally to be unveiled on the centennial of the Civil War in 1961, but the carving was not completed in time.[1]
 Stone Mountain Park officially opened on April 14, 1965, the centennial of…

-On August 12, 2017, the “Unite the Right” rally was held by white supremacists and white nationalists in Charlottesville to protest against the removal of a confederate statue.
-There were counter protests and it ended in violence.
-It was televised…
+On August 12, 2017, the “Unite the Right” rally was held by white supremacists and white nationalists in Charlottesville, Virginia to protest the removal of a Confederate statue of Robert E. Lee.
+Counter protests ensued and the protest culminated in…

-On May 25th, 2020, George Floyd was killed by former Minneapolis police officer Derek Chauvin while under arrest for allegedly spending a counterfeit $20 bill.
-When video of the killing surfaced, showing a white officer murdering an unarmed black…
+On May 25th, 2020, George Floyd was killed by former Minneapolis police officer Derek Chauvin while under arrest for allegedly passing off a counterfeit twenty dollar bill at a convenience store.
+When the video of this white police officer killing…

 Over the years, Stone Mountain Park has evolved into a premier travel destination.
 Under the guidance of the Stone Mountain Memorial Association (SMMA), a State of Georgia authority established in 1958 to manage the park independently, all additions…